NydusBorn/PolyMonopoly/Readme.md

     npm install
     ```
 3. Running the Web Client:
+   1. Make sure that BACKEND_HOST is set in your environment. (it is set by direnv within the repository)
-    1. Start the development server:
+   2. Start the development server:
        ```Bash
        npm run dev
        ```
-    2. Open your browser and navigate to http://localhost:3000.
+   3. Open your browser and navigate to http://localhost:3000.
 ##### For Backend
 1. Navigate to the backend directory:
     ```Bash